iclr-blogposts/2024/_posts/2024-05-07-deqalg-reasoning.md

 ## What is Algorithmic Reasoning?

-Broadly, algorthmic reasoning <d-cite key="velickovic2020neural"></d-cite> wants to study how well neural networks can learn to execute classical computer science algorithms.
+Broadly, algorthmic reasoning <d-cite key="velickovic2020neural"></d-cite> studies how well neural networks can learn to execute classical computer science algorithms.
 In particular to measure how well an algorithm has been learned we look at size-generalisation, i.e. if we train on inputs of size $$N$$ how well will the Neural Network perform on inputs of size $$2N$$ or $$10N$$.
 The idea is that neural networks often learn shortcuts that work well in-distribution, but fail out-of-distribution, whereas classical computer science algorithms work no matter the input size.
 The purpose of this exercise is to study the generalisation of reasoning tasks, especially what tricks help to improve robustness and get the network closer to deducing logically rather than relying on statistical short cuts.

 ## Why care about fixed-points?